 For dinner try crayfish, also at a restaurant for locals.
 Depending on a specific dish, the price should vary from $8 to $12, also quite a reasonable price for such exotic food.
 Complete your dinner with a coconut milk, bought for $1 from a cart on your way home.

-Tours are the biggest scam on Galapagos Islands, since in the majority of cases you won’t see what you are promised.
+Of all our Galapagos travel tips, our best is to see things as independently as possible.
 If you want to travel from island to island (so-called island hopping), take a ferry.
-Ferries operate on a flat rate basis, $30 to travel in one direction from island to island.
+Galapagos ferries operate on a flat rate basis, $30 to travel in one direction from island to island.
 An average trip takes around 2 hours.
 Ferry rides are extremely bumpy, so make sure to take “marea” pills with you!

 Once you are on an island, just walk around to ask drivers if they can take you to the destination you want (for example, to the giant turtle farm or a famous volcano).
 We had an excellent tour by a taxi driver around all Santa Cruz for just $35 (we bargained hard).
 On Isabella you can walk yourself to flamingo lake, turtle farm, and all major surfing points, so there is little merit to hire a driver unless you want to go to the volcanos.
 If you want to save even more, it makes sense to join the tourist groups by just asking the bus driver to let you sit next to him (tip of $2-$5 is always welcomed).